rails/rails/guides/source/layouts_and_rendering.md

 render formats: [:json, :xml]
 ```

-If a file with the specified extension does not exist, a `MissingTemplate` error will be raised.
+If a template with the specified format does not exist an `ActionView::MissingTemplate` error is raised.

 #### Finding Layouts